browserengineering/book/book/security.md

 When the `Content-Security-Policy` header is provided, the browser should refuse to load any resources for that page (CSS, JavaScript, images, and so on) except from the listed servers.
-If our guest book used `Content-Security-Policy`, even if cross-site scripting attack succeeded, the browser would refuse to load and run the attacker's script.
+If our guest book used `Content-Security-Policy`, even if a cross-site scripting attack succeeded, the browser would refuse to load and run the attacker's script.